 |Set popular choices by default||Don’t leave user with sloppy and confusing defaults|

 - Get store settings and preferences from the Ecwid API

 To keep users engaged and concentrated on the goal, provide a seamless process to set up the app quickly.
-If at the end you find out there are a lot settings in your app, consider creating an installation wizard or other form of simplified onboarding for new users.
+If you realize that there are a lot settings in your app, consider creating an installation wizard or another form of simplified onboarding for new users.

-In your application, keep the user’s attention and focus the interface on important things like connecting accounts, main app functions, etc. and use smart defaults for the rest.
-This can be achieved through design or ruthlessly reducing most of the user settings to a bare and absolute minimum.
+In your application, keep the user’s attention and focus the interface on important things like connecting accounts, main app functions, etc., and use smart defaults for the rest.
+This can be achieved through design or reducing most of the user settings to a bare and absolute minimum.
 Take Ecwid as an example.
 To get to know it at first, we created a setup wizard for new users to help them get started.
 This works best for Ecwid right now, but there are other countless techniques you can use instead.
-Using the settings we feature in the wizard, a new user can set up their store quickly and start selling in 5 minutes, without learning the interface or other boring stuff.
+Using the settings we feature in the wizard, a new user can set up their store quickly and start selling in 5 minutes, without learning the entire interface.

-Make sure to keep the focus on the goal, not the settings or your app.
+Make sure to keep the focus on the user’s goal, not the settings or your app.

 |Create a simple, focused onboarding process in the main dashboard||Don’t throw all settings at the user in the beginning|

 See our example of a great installation process below.
 After the app is installed, a user can set their preferences quickly and enable it in a few clicks.
 It has a clear indication on whether the app is active and it’s simple to set up.